Consolation: History

 The desire to console others is an expression of empathy, and appears to be instinctual in primates.
 Dutch primatologist Frans de Waal has observed acts of consolation occurring among non-human primates such as chimpanzees.
 The formal concept of consolation as a social practice has existed since ancient times.
 For example, as an examination of letters from ancient Rome indicates of that culture:

-Although "[t]he most frequent occasion for consolation was death", ancient consolation literature addressed other causes for consolation, including "exile, poverty, political failure, illness, shipwreck, and old age".
+Although "the most frequent occasion for consolation was death", ancient consolation literature addressed other causes for consolation, including "exile, poverty, political failure, illness, shipwreck, and old age".
 Papyrus letters from that era "often employ standard consolations, such as 'death is common to all' and frequently mention the dispatch of food stuffs".
 It is noted that food may have been offered as a further consolation to the bereaved, or may have had a religious purpose.
 It is reported that in the Fifth Century BCE, the Sophist, Antiphon, set up a booth in a public agora where he offered consolation to the bereaved.
 Furthermore, "[v]isits of consolation in antiquity extended to popular levels as well", including visits by philosophers intended to hearten villages that were facing invasion.

 In both ancient Greece and Rome, the Consolatio or consolatory oration was a type of ceremonial oration, typically used rhetorically to comfort mourners at funerals.
 It became one of the most popular classical rhetoric topics.
 The Platonist philosopher Crantor of Soli (c.
 325–c.
 275 BC), a member of Plato's Academy, pioneered the writing of essays in this distinct tradition.
 Although only fragments of his essays have survived, his influence is noted in the works of later writers, particularly Cicero's Tusculan Disputations and Plutarch's Consolation to Apollonius.
 Seneca the Younger (4 BC–65 AD) produced the most recognizable examples of Consolatio in his three Consolations, Ad Marciam, Ad Polybium, and Ad Helviam Matrem.
-The most recognizable example of Consolatio in verse form was written by the pseudo-Ovidian, Consolatio ad Liviam.
+The most recognizable example of Consolatio in verse form is the pseudo-Ovidian Consolatio ad Liviam.
 Plutarch's works include three works constructed in the Consolatio tradition: De exilio, Consolatio ad uxorem, Consolatio ad Apollonium.

-Historically and philosophically, consolation plays an important symbolic role in the sixth century work, Consolation of Philosophy.
+Historically and philosophically, consolation plays an important symbolic role in the sixth century work, On the Consolation of Philosophy.
 The author, Boethius, describes himself as being consoled by "Lady Philosophy" (a personification of philosophy) after having been sentenced to death for alleged crimes against the state.
 Taken literally, Boethius consoles himself for the anguish of knowing that his death has been decreed by philosophizing.